anushka369/Kiro-Micro-Tools/README.md

-# Color Palette Picker
+# Colour Palette Picker
 A "Single Purpose Website" that solves a tiny, annoying problem elegantly: colour picker.
-A beautiful, distraction-free web application for generating harmonious color palettes.
+A beautiful, distraction-free web application for generating harmonious colour palettes.

 ## Features

-- Generate random 5-color palettes using color harmony algorithms
+- Generate random 5-colour palettes using colour harmony algorithms
-- Lock individual colors to preserve favorites while generating variations
+- Lock individual colours to preserve favorites while generating variations
-- Adjust colors with HSL sliders
+- Adjust colours with HSL sliders
-- Copy color values in HEX, RGB, or HSL formats
+- Copy colour values in HEX, RGB, or HSL formats
 - Export palettes as JSON or shareable URLs
 - View WCAG contrast ratios for accessibility
 - Clean, minimal interface that adapts to the current palette